Formed in 1999, the California Fertilizer Foundation's mission is to

 Years in the making, CFF is pleased to announce that the new Western Fertilizer Handbook, Third Horticulture Edition, is now available for purchase.

 This book presents fertilization, nutrient management, and related topics based on the fundamentals of biological and physical sciences.
 It is a must-read for professionals in the nursery, golf turf and landscape fields.
 The information in this book is set in a horticulture context so that it can be more easily understood by the student and the amateur horticulturist and more rapidly applied by the industry professional.
-ORDER IT here.
+The publication is widely used in high schools and universities throughout the U.S. and Canada.
+You can ORDER IT here.

 Teachers interested in starting or expanding a garden, in a public or private school,